 Many of your own followers and fans will come out to the event specifically to visit with you.
 Let them know it’s happening and this is an opportunity to acquire more of your art for their collection.

-• Post your event on your Facebook pages and other social media sites.
+• Post your event on Instagram and/or your Facebook pages and tag @eastbayopenartstudios so that we will repost

 • Post or tweet about your event to specifically get people out to your event.

 • Post videos of your studio to get people out to your event and to learn about your studio.